JPLACLAU/Prize4Trash/BusinessPlan.md

 We seek to provide:

-• Government-to-Governmen services: Our network will help and enhance already established garbage collections plans put in place by government entities.
+• Government-to-Government services: Our network will help and enhance already established garbage collection plans put in place by government entities.

+• Business/individual-to-Government services: Our network will help and enhance the communication between people affected by the garbage problem and government entities that are in charge of garbage collection.

-• Government-to-Business services: Governments may put a prize on for some garabge collection and let business do the work.
-Those business might be from the size of only an individuals seeking a work opportunity or well established recicling and garbage collection business with many people working
+• Government-to-Business/individual services: Governments may put a prize on for some garbage collection and let businesses or individuals seeking a rented opportunity do the work.

+• Business/individual-to-Business/individual services: The P4G platform can put incentives in society without the need for government intervention.

+2.2.1 Problem Area